 - Again, he went on to complete his Intermediate in Pilani and topped the board examination with distinction, earning him meritorious titles and scholarships from Ghan Shayam Das ji Birla.

-- After completing his graduation in B.A. in English Literature from Santaram Dharma College, he embarked on to pursue an MA from Agra.
-Simultaneously joined the Rashtriya Swayamsevak Sangh (RSS) in 1937 under the instance of his friend Balwant Mahashabde.
+- After completing his graduation with B.A. in English Literature from Santaram Dharma College, he embarked on pursuing an MA from Agra.
+Simultaneously joined the RSS or Rashtriya Swayamsevak Sangh in 1937 at the instance of his friend Balwant Mahashabde.

 - All his scholarships were discontinued later.